Your New Smile is Just Around the Corner

 Do porcelain veneers cause tooth damage?

 No, your new porcelain veneers should not cause any tooth damage.
 The material is durable and will protect your teeth from stains and damage.
-Properly placed veneers do not cause cavities.
+In addition, properly placed veneers do not cause cavities.
 If you have tooth pain on a tooth that has a veneer, schedule a dental exam as soon as possible.

 Can you whiten old dental veneers?

-Unfortunately, dental veneers can not be whitened due to the material used to create them.
-We can however replace them with new veneers.
-Modern veneers are highly stain-resistant, so you will not need to whiten them at all.
+Unfortunately, we cannot whiten dental veneers because of their material.
+We can, however, replace them with new veneers.
+Modern veneers are highly stain-resistant, so you will not need to whiten them.

 Can I get more than one dental veneer in a single visit?

 Yes.
 You can get multiple porcelain veneers in a single visit.
-Dr. Cappy Sinclair will evaluate your issues and create a treatment plan to address your oral needs.
+Dr. Sinclair or Dr. Reichley will evaluate your issues and create a treatment plan to address your oral needs.
 Treatment planning is an integral part of the process.

 What can you not do with porcelain veneers?